Interview with Ryan Graves, Wedding Videographer in Seattle

-"I chose to pursue videography partially because I cherish memories.
+"I chose to be a videographer partially because I cherish memories.
 I like to make and commemorate special memories and to make sure that they’re preserved."

-I believe that you MUST have videography for your wedding, it’s invaluable and you’ll deeply regret not having it if you don’t – but I want clients to get a lot for what they’re paying for.
+I believe that you MUST have a videographer for your wedding, it’s invaluable and you’ll deeply regret not having it if you don’t – but I want clients to get a lot for what they’re paying for.
 That’s just me.

 We offer full packages that range from $975 for 5 hours to a Platinum package that includes an engagement video, for $3450.
 Our most popular package is the Bronze package for 7 hours of onsite time for $1375.

 We ALWAYS include a 10% discount for any estimate that comes in via our website at www.seattleweddingvideography.com.

 What is the most unusual wedding or event that you were a videographer at?

 I think the one where they had an Elvis impersonator at Monte Cristo (Josh & Sara in November of 2014) and he was UNCANNY!
 It was literally like Elvis had resurrected and was performing in front of all of us.
 SO COOL!
 Sarah had on a beautiful RED wedding dress all day in a “Day of the Dead” theme that was just plain awesome to shoot.
 Very unique!
 And I’ve had amazing and fun clients like AJ & Roxy, Josh & Sara (another couple with the same name), Jaclyn & Esmeraldo, Colby & Donna, Adam & Aubrey, the list goes on and on!
 Memories, special, awesome... all of them.